- About Us

 Triple glazed is a another keep in cost and weight but does see a marked improvement in the U value to circa 0.7.
 To give you some perspective a SIPs panelled wall achieves in the region of 0.15 U value!

 In context, if you live in an older house a modern oak frame house will be so much more efficient and comfortable regularly surpassing current building regulations.
 This is probably the hardest net benefit to convey to you at this stage short of it sounding like 'sales speak'!

 You may have heard some horror stories about glazing of oak frames?
-Rest assured, for over 20 years we've developed an architect and building regulation approved glazing system, which we use again and again without complication.
+Rest assured, for 30 years we've developed strong professional partnerships with glazing companies as well as helped to develop an architect and building regulation approved glazing system, which we've used in our frames again and again without complication.

 It is a good idea to have an understanding of the challenges surrounding glazing timber.
 Green oak, or to that point any timber, can move as it adjusts to the environment it is being used within.
 Green oak shrinks, twists, and splits, but our skilled carpenters have many years experience to understand this process, ensuring the glazing is extremely successful and dramatic.